sarahschuetz/IM531_ProjectT2/README.md

 2. `npm start`
 3. `npm run watch`

+## Data Storage

+The configuration of the projects and server is stored in json files using the **electron-store** module in the specified default directory of the bundle ([see](https://github.com/sindresorhus/electron-store)).
+The 2 files generated are `project-store.json` and `server-store.json`.
+The processes are not stored because they will be stoped anyway if the application is closed.

 ## Tests

 Some tests can be found in the `app/test` folder.
 The tests can be run using `npm run test`.